 Since 31 July 2016, all organisations that provide NHS care or adult social care are legally required to follow the Accessible Information Standard.

-NHS England’s Accessible Information Standard tells organisations what they need to do to make sure their services are accessible for people with disabilities and sensory loss; this includes patients, service users, carers and parents with a disability.
+NHS England’s Accessible Information Standard tells organisations what they need to do to make sure their services are accessible for people with disabilities and sensory loss.
+This includes patients, service users, carers and parents.

 The standard aims to make sure that you are give information in a format that you can easily read or understand with support, so you can communicate effectively with health and social care services.
 Examples of formats include: email, Easy Read, braille, large print, audio; or communication support such as a British Sign Language Interpreter.

 Importantly, the new standard is in addition to the existing obligation under the Equality Act 2010 on service providers (including the NHS) to provide information in accessible formats.

 What this means for you or the person you care for

 - Organisations must ask you if you need help to contact them, communicate well or to understand letters or health information.

 - They must record your communication and/or information needs so that they know how to support you without you having to request it each time you visit them or receive treatment and/or care.
 For example, if you cannot use the telephone and require an accessible alternative such as email or SMS text.

 - They must make sure your communication and/or information needs are highly visible or linked to an electronic alert on your care record so they know when to take appropriate action.
 For example, to make sure a British Sign Language (BSL) interpreter is booked ahead of your check-up.

 - They must share your communication and/or information needs if they refer you to another service, for example, a hospital specialist.
 They need to ask your consent to do this.